-COVERAGE: Applies to respondents aged 19+ who have UK-gained qualifications
+COVERAGE: Applies to respondents aged 19+ who have UK-gained qualifications NOTES: This variable was removed in 2016 as part of the education review.

-NOTES: This variable replaces QLYR10.
+This variable replaced QLYR10.

 Please note that this is a multi response variable.
 Please see the note at the beginning of this User Guide regarding this type of variable.